Cap Penalties

 Cap Penalties Staff·May 9, 2026·5 min read

 Omar Cooper Jr. is the rookie nobody is talking about.
-He went in the second round of the NFL draft to the Jets, slid into the seventh slot in most rookie rankings, and gets almost no air time on the dynasty pods.
+He went in the first round of the NFL draft to the Jets at pick 30, slid into the seventh slot in most rookie rankings, and gets almost no air time on the dynasty pods.
 That makes him the cleanest mispriced asset in the back half of the first round of rookie drafts.

 The player